The Sports Hub: Cricket

 On 27 May 2016, the Kerala Cricket Association (KCA) signed an agreement with Kariyavattom Sports Facilities Limited (KSFL) to take Greenfield Stadium on lease until 18 November 2027.
 According to the agreement, the KCA will be using the stadium for 180 days a year (from 1 October to 31 January and from 1 April to 30 May).
 However, the KCA can still hold cricket matches on other days if the stadium is available.
 The KCA will be held responsible for the maintenance of the playing area inside the stadium.
 The KCA will pay a fixed amount as fees and will share revenue with KSFL when international matches are held at the stadium.
 A joint committee consisting of six members, three each from KCA and KSFL, will manage and monitor the activities during the lease period.
 The KCA members in the committee will be its secretary and president.

-Greenfield International Stadium Boundary Length

-There is not much playing surface at the Greenfield Stadium.
 The square boundaries are approximately 65 metres, while the straighter boundaries are approximately 70 metres.
-Even though the pitch is not very long, it will still be challenging for the batters since it is primarily a bowler's pitch.

-Greenfield International Stadium Pitch Report

-The Greenfield International Stadium has proven to be a difficult pitch for batters, with bowlers having the upper hand.
-In the past year, South Africa and India had a T20I match there that was entirely bowler-centric.
-Subsequently, an OD between India and West Indies happened in 2018 where the latter were restricted to an embarrassing 104 runs.
-It is a track where pacers can capitalize on early swing, while spinners will have more success as the pitch matures.

-International cricket matches hosted
+International cricket matches

 1st ODI

 On 1 November 2018, India played against West Indies in an ODI, the second international game to be played at the ground, with the home team winning by 9 wickets.